How to Prepare for the ACT Math Test

 Modeling

-Modeling is a broad category referring to questions in the ACT Math section that involves producing, interpreting, understanding, evaluating, or improving models.
-Modeling questions also fit into the above categories.
+Modeling is a broad category that refers to any question in the ACT Math section that involves producing, interpreting, understanding, evaluating, or improving models.
+Modeling questions will fit into the above categories.

-Understanding the questions and formatting of ACT Math helps you tailor your studying to concepts you'll see on the actual test.
+Understanding the questions and formatting of ACT Math will help you tailor your studying to concepts you'll see on the actual test.

 Take an ACT Math Practice Test